• Skip to primary navigation

 Recipe Card

-Keto beef jerky served in a parchment-lined cone.
+Keto beef jerky is served in a parchment-lined cone.

 Sugar-Free Keto Beef Jerky

-A simple recipe for a sugar-free keto beef jerky that you can make in your oven.
+I love this simple recipe for flavorful, sugar-free keto beef jerky that you make in your oven.
 There's no need to marinate the beef!
 The spice mix and slow cooking ensure the jerky's great texture and amazing flavor.

 Prep Time30 minutes mins